subhamc88/blog/content/posts/os/terminal/what-is-a-terminal-emulator.md

     - **Master Side**: Master side is controlled by the terminal emulator which interacts with the user and the shell.
     - **Slave Side**: Slave side behaves like a traditional terminal, allowing the shell or application to communicate as if it were a physical terminal device.

-3. **Shell Integration**: Integration of the terminal emulator with varios shell environments (like Bash, Zsh) for command execution.
+3. **Shell Integration**: Integration of the terminal emulator with various shell environments (like Bash, Zsh) for command execution.

 4. **Settings Management**: Allows users to customize preferences including themes, fonts, key bindings and behaviour of the terminal emulator.